Skip to content

 Discover our accelerated MBA in Financial Services online at UNC Pembroke

-With a Master of Business Administration with a concentration in Financial Services from The University of North Carolina at Pembroke, you can gain the business skills and financial tools you need to get ahead in this competitive industry.
+With a Master of Business Administration with a Concentration in Financial Services from The University of North Carolina at Pembroke, you can gain the business skills and financial tools you need to get ahead in this competitive industry.

 In this 100% online Financial Services MBA program, you will gain a broad understanding of corporate finance, financial restructuring and portfolio management—and learn how to evaluate the financial market and determine risks.
 You will also examine management challenges and policies of banks, advancing your knowledge of capital adequacy, bank profitability, planning and management systems, and the regulatory environment.